 For my foodies, this might be old news at this point, but it’s worth reiterating once again that the long-awaited Manufactory project at ROW DTLA is officially open!
 The Manufactory is helmed by the famed team behind Tartine and James Beard Award-winning chefs Chad Robertson, Elisabeth Prueitt, & Chris Bianco.
 The concept can be more or less described as a dining “complex” (if you will) where guests can enjoy takeaway items from the bakery/market/coffee shop, or dine at one of the two restaurants, Tartine Bianco or Alameda Supper Club.
 Tartine Bianco is known to be the slightly more casual of the two restaurants, and what you’re here for is the bread.
 Anything and everything bread – order it, eat it, never forget it.

-Alameda Supper Club is the more elevated dining destination of the two and is becoming known for their fresh pasta as well as their grilled dishes.
-What’s fun about The Manufactory, is that there is something delicious to devour at almost every hour of the day, and you could spend pretty much all day there and be entertained!
-Start with coffee, maybe some baked goods, have lunch at Tartine Bianco, followed by cocktails at Alameda Cocktail Club, then dinner at Alameda Supper Club, and finish the night off with an ice cream from the walk-up window… and you’ve got yourself a pretty excellent day if I do say so!
+Alameda Supper Club is the more elevated dining destination of the two.
+It is becoming known for their fresh pasta as well as their grilled dishes.
+What’s fun about The Manufactory, is that there is something delicious to devour at almost every hour of the day.
+You could spend pretty much all day there and be entertained!
+Start with coffee, maybe some baked goods, and have lunch at Tartine Bianco.
+Then, followed by cocktails at Alameda Cocktail Club and dinner at Alameda Supper Club.
+Next, finish the night off with an ice cream from the walk-up window… and you’ve got yourself a pretty excellent day if I do say so!

 If you’re looking for arguably the most difficult restaurant in LA to get into right now… and for good reason… then allow me to introduce you to Nightshade.
-Chef Mei Lin is one of my personal favorite chefs, and I cannot tell you how long I have been anxiously waiting for her to open a restaurant of her very own in Los Angeles!
-She is one of the most wonderful and talented chefs I have personally ever met, and to say Nightshade is meeting everyone’s expectations would be an understatement.
+Chef Mei Lin is one of my personal favorite chefs.
+I cannot tell you how long I have been anxiously waiting for her to open a restaurant of her very own in Los Angeles!
+She is one of the most wonderful and talented chefs I have personally ever met.
+To say Nightshade is meeting everyone’s expectations would be an understatement.
 She and the entire Nightshade team are killing it.

-The bill won’t be cheap here so I’d consider this particular Arts District hot spot more of an upscale dining situation – as it should be I am telling you!
-From the restaurant design to the dishes themselves, every single inch of Nightshade is a beautiful work of art, we are lucky to have them call LA home.
+The bill won’t be cheap.
+So, I’d consider this particular Arts District hot spot more of an upscale dining situation – as it should be I am telling you!
+From the restaurant design to the dishes themselves, every single inch of Nightshade is a beautiful work of art.
+We are lucky to have them call LA home.

 If you’re looking for something a bit off the radar, something that could be considered a hidden gem, Simonette is just the ticket.
-Located inside the brand new Palihotel in Culver City, Simonette occupies the first-floor space that is a gorgeous open-air space that is both indoor and outdoor.
+It is located inside the brand new Palihotel in Culver City.
+Simonette occupies the first-floor space that is a gorgeous open-air space that is both indoor and outdoor.
 Their cozy patio is easily one of my favorites at the moment.
-Simonette is French-inspired from decor to dining, and in true Parisian fashion, they offer an all-day menu as well as a late night menu.
-Simonette is a great place to visit for great drinks and girl talk at the bar or on the patio, but the French fare is definitely not to be missed.
+Simonette is French-inspired from decor to dining.
+In true Parisian fashion, they offer an all-day menu as well as a late night menu.
+Simonette is a great place to visit for great drinks and girl talk at the bar or on the patio.
+However, the French fare is definitely not to be missed.

 The menu is full of bistro classics like steak frites, moule frites, oysters, a burger, etc and all are superb.
 Nothing too fancy, but nothing overrated – it’s honestly just a stunning and solid local spot – and not to mention a great place to take a date or friend from out of town.